gvwilson/sensibleadventures/booksters-apprentice.md

 the Praczny storybook into his jacket, the thief stepped into it.
 Smoothly, with no sign of the wound that had nearly killed him the day before, Razi boosted him up to the window.
-He opened the shutter and slipped through.
+He opened the shutter and wriggled through.

 The bookster gestured with his cupped hands at Erileine.
-As Razi lifted her, she grabbed the window ledge.
+As Razi lifted her, she grabbed the windowsill.
 Her feet scrabbled uselessly on the bricks for a moment before she got her weight through the window and fell onto a warped plank floor crusted with ancient bird cake.

 As she rolled over, the thief tossed one end of a rope out the window.
 The other end was already knotted around a beam.
 Razi squirmed through the window a few moments later.
 Quickly, without a word, the thief untied the knot, coiled the rope, and stowed it in a nondescript canvas satchel.
-Shouldering the bag, he took a larger one off the floor and handed it to Razi.
+Shouldering the bag, he picked up a larger one that was waiting on the floor and handed it to Razi.

-The bookster put the strap over his shoulder.
-"Lead the way," he told the thief.
+The bookster slipped its strap over his shoulder.
+"Lead the way," he ordered.

-They were in an old warehouse, Erileine discovered.
+They were in an old warehouse.
 Pigeons, irvings, and other birds had left years of cake on the floor.
-The crates stacked on the wall opposite the window were new, but everything else looked and smelled as if it had been there for years.
+Everything looked and smelled as if it had been there for years.

-"Rooftops are fine in stories," Razi said in a lecturing tone.
-"But it is hard to move quietly on tiles, and if anyone else is higher than you, *la*, bows are not rare things in this world, and arrows are difficult to outrun.
+"Rooftops are fine in stories," the thief said to Erileine as if repeating a lecture.
+"But it's hard to move quietly on tiles, and if anyone is above you, arrows are difficult to outrun.
 It is always better to move under cover."
 As he spoke, he drew a workman's knife from his bag and gouged the mortar away from some of the bricks in the wall near the crates to reveal a thick cord.
 Grabbing hold of it, he braced his foot against the wall and yanked sharply.
 As the cord went taut it dislodged even more mortar.
 A final yank toppled a small section of wall inward for him to catch and lower quietly to the floor.

-"How are you going to close it up again?" the thief asked, admiring the opening into the building next door as if it were a work of art.
+"*La*, well done," Razi said, admiring the newly-made hole as if it were a work of art.
+"How are you going to close it up again?"

-"Why would I?"
-Razi asked.
-He gestured for Erileine to squeeze through the hole.
-"I'd be a fool to ever come back here."
+"Why would I?" the thief asked.
+"We'd be fools to ever come back here."

-"But what about all the stuff in the crates?" the thief protested.

-"It would just slow us down," Razi said.
+"But leaving it…"  The bookster pursed his lips like chef tasting an apprentice's first omelette.
+"You make it easy for others to follow you."

+The thief made an exasperated noise in the back of his throat.
+"You're never happy, are you?"

+Erileine felt a pang of jealousy as Razi grinned and tousled the boy's hair.
 "Right now, *la*, the most important thing is to keep moving."
-He shooed the thief through the hole and followed them on his hands and knees.
+He shooed Erileine and the thief through the hole and followed them on his hands and knees.

 The second warehouse was as decrepit as the first.
-A flight of stairs and a weather-beaten door took them to a tinsmith's backyard forge.
-The smithy's front door looked out onto the yard behind the steam baths where Razi had fought the soldiers the day before.
+A flight of stairs and a weather-beaten door took them to a wicker bender's back yard filled with corded rolls of rattan and bamboo.
+A hole in its fence looked out onto the yard behind the steam baths where Razi had fought the soldiers the day before.
 Their bodies, and those of the three Avauntois militiamen they had slain, were gone.
 Dark stains on the cobblestones were all that remained to show Erileine that the fight had actually happened.

 Razi halted, pressed himself against the wall, and glanced quickly around the corner.
 "Soldiers," he said quietly.